 - Vegan, gluten-free and ready in 45 minutes.
 The traditional recipe sometimes uses nitter kibbeh, aka fat infused with spices.
 But this recipe is vegan and gluten-free and super quick to make for any meal!

 - Nutritious, hearty and filling.
 The combination of red lentils and warm spices makes this a really comforting and hearty meal packed with proteins and nutrients

 - Great for make-ahead.
 I've found that misir wot can be made-ahead, say over the weekend, and will stay fresh for up to a week.
 Great for batch cooking!

 📋 Ingredients and notes

-You'll need olive oil, onions, garlic, red chili powder, tomato paste and canned tomatoes, berbere powder, cardamom powder, split lentils, salt and water to make this recipe.
+You'll need olive oil, onions, garlic (minced or garlic paste), red chili powder, tomato paste and canned tomatoes, berbere powder, cardamom powder, split lentils, salt and water to make this recipe.

 Notes and Variations